 Cedar shingles typically have a higher upfront cost than asphalt shingles but generally come in lower than slate or tile roofing options.

 Because of their durability, cedar shingles may save money on frequent repairs and replacements that cheaper materials might demand.
+When evaluating this investment, understanding how long does a roof last across different material types can help you determine the total lifecycle cost and overall value for your home.

 For residents of Boston and surrounding areas, cedar shingles offer a roofing solution that balances traditional aesthetics with modern performance.
 The New England climate, with its mix of cold winters and warm summers, makes cedar’s natural insulation and weather resistance particularly beneficial.